ably77/Standard-OCP-Workshop/Lab1.1-Cluster_Installation_Azure/README.md

 # Lab 1 - Installing OCP on Azure

+## About this Workshop

+This lab uses the path `$HOME/Desktop` so that it is possible to maintain some standard path to the commands in this workshop.

+## Prerequisites

 ## Installing the `oc` client
 Download the openshift-client from the site below:
 ```